-Recipients are required to establish procedures for recording HOME-related transactions and establishing the appropriate checks and balances for accounting transparency a.
-General Ledger b.
-Cash Receipts Journal c.
-Cash Disbursements Journal
+Recipients are required to establish procedures for recording SRDP-related transactions and establishing the appropriate checks and balances for accounting transparency:

+a.
+General Ledger

-This ledger must be maintained to summarize cash receipts and disbursements on property basis.
+This ledger must be maintained to summarize cash receipts and disbursements on a per-property basis.
 Entries to the General Ledger must be made from the Cash Receipts and Cash Disbursements Journal and must be kept separately for each activity.